klangner/github-analysis/docs/configs.md

 - **repository** is optional parameter.
 If provided it will create report only for given repository.
 If not provided, then all repositories will be included.
 - **order_by** Allows ordering repositories.
 Allowed values:
+  - community_size - Order by number of all unique actors
+  - events - Order by number of all events
   - forks - Order by number of forks
+  - pushes - Order by number of push events